BUILDING KIDS! BUILDING COMMUNITY! BUILDING A LEGACy!

-Many of our team parents braved the white out snow conditions to come and support us.
+Many of our team parents braved the white out snow conditions to come and support our students.
 They brought snacks, pom poms, and numbers to cheer the students on.

 For dinner we headed to a local diner called Antlers.
-It is a unique restaurant with taxidermy as their decoration and they served very good hearty food.
-The best part of our visit was the warm welcome they gave us with a round of "Bells and Whistles," which featured a dozen different lights, bells, and whistles.
+It is a unique restaurant with taxidermy as their decoration and serves good hearty food.
+The best part of our visit was the warm welcome they gave us with a round of "Bells and Whistles"; which features a dozen of different lights, bells, and whistles.

 During the evening after all the hard work at competitions it's nice to have down time where the team could hang out together.
 We played checkers, card games, swam in the pool, and had a dance party in the lobby.

 First in Michigan - Lake Superior State University